kkots/ggxrd_hitbox_overlay_2211/README.md

                    Fixed pause menu falsely being reported as open after some computer and game restarts.
 - 2023 November 1: Fixed possible crash when unloading the DLL.
 - 2023 November 6: Remade DLL unloading and added "GIF mode" and "no gravity" mode.
+- 2023 November 13: Fixed a possible freeze when unloading the DLL.